h365chen/cicd-as-autograder/docs/src/structure.md

 # Structure

-## What do we need from an auto-grading system?
+## What features do we currently have in auto-grading systems?

-I will use the auto-grading system Marmoset as the example here and show you its features.
+I will use the auto-grading system **Marmoset** as an example to demonstrate its features.

 ### Marmoset Structure (By user types)